-Divorce & dissolution evidence

-The number of divorces has been slowly decreasing from 13,365 in 1985 to 7,718 in 2021 (Figure 10).
+Divorce & dissolution evidence The number of divorces has been slowly decreasing from 13,365 in 1985 to 7,744 in 2022 (Figure 10).
 This decrease could be linked to the general downward trend in marriages across the same period as shown by the chart.
 The main exception to this trend was a sharp rise in divorces in 2006.
 This rise can be attributed to the reduction in non-cohabitation periods required to prove irretrievable breakdown of a marriage brought into force by the Family Law (Scotland) Act 2006.
 Data prior to 2008-09 cannot be compared directly with later data, and is discussed here to provide historical context.
 See the Quality of statistics section.

-The total number of divorces granted in Scotland in 2021-22 was 8,249, 45% higher than in 2020-21 (5,698) (Table 9).
-In 2021-22, 57% of divorces granted used the simplified procedure.
-98 divorces were granted to same sex couples.

-There were 62 civil partnership dissolutions granted in 2021-22, 68% increase from 37 in 2020-21 (Table 10).
-The vast majority of dissolutions granted in 2021-22 (82%) used the simplified procedure.

-Figure 10: Downward trend for both divorces1 and marriages1 since 1985
+The total number of divorces granted in Scotland in 2022-23 was 7,488, 9% lower than in 2021-22 (8,251) (Table 9).
+In 2022-23, 60% of divorces granted used the simplified procedure.
+There were 121 divorces granted to same sex couples.
+There were 43 civil partnership dissolutions granted in 2022-23, 31% decrease from 62 in 2021-22 (Table 10).
+The vast majority of dissolutions granted in 2022-23 (79%) used the simplified procedure.
+Figure 10: Downward trend for both divorces and marriages since 1985.
+Sharp rise in marriages for the last two years, catching up from pandemic restrictions

-- 1. Figures for 2020 are much lower than in previous years because of the restrictions due to the COVID-19 pandemic - 2.
-Divorces Data prior to 2008 is for illustrative purposes only, please see quality of statistics section 5.6 in the bulletin - 3.
-Marriages data is from the National Records of Scotland's Vital Events Reference Tables

-3.2.4 Personal injury

-There was a 12% increase in personal injury cases initiated in 2021-22 compared to 2020-21

-Over two-fifths (44%) of personal injury cases were raised in the national Sheriff Personal Injury Court
+Marriage and divorces trends, 1985 to 2022 Figures for 2020 are much lower than in previous years because of the restrictions due to the COVID-19 pandemic Divorces Data prior to 2008 is for illustrative purposes only, please see quality of statistics section 5.6 in the bulletin Marriages data is from the National Records of Scotland's Vital Events Reference Tables 3.2.4 Personal injury There was a 12% increase in personal injury cases initiated in 2022-23 compared to 2021-22 Just under half (49%) of personal injury cases were raised in the national Sheriff Personal Injury Court

-56% of personal injury cases were in relation to road traffic accidents

-Personal injury can be physical and/or psychological, and include disease or impairment.
+64% of personal injury cases were in relation to road traffic accidents Personal injury can be physical and/or psychological, and include disease or impairment.
 Personal injuries may result from a wide range of causes including an injury received at work, a traffic accident, or through negligence or a deliberate act on the part of another party.
 A person who has suffered an injury can seek redress through several routes, such as making a complaint against the person/organisation they consider to be responsible for the injury, seeking assistance with any financial problems they have as a result of their injury, or seeking counselling.
 Alternatively, they may wish to claim compensation, provided certain criteria are met to cover losses they have suffered as a result of the injury.
 A personal injury case is a form of damages case that relates specifically to damages for, or arising from, personal injuries or the death of a person from personal injuries.
 Other cases, for example defamation, are covered under damages in section 3.2.5.

-With the exception of 2020-21, there has been between 7,500 and 9,500 personal injury cases initiated as principal craves each year.
-In 2021-22, there were 7,598, up 12% from 2020-21 (Table 14).
-Personal injury has seen a high degree of variation over the last 10 years, although the latest figures look relatively low compared to pre-pandemic levels.
+Evidence With the exception of 2020-21, there has been between 7,600 and 9,500 personal injury cases initiated as principal craves each year.
+In 2022-23, there were 8,474, up 12% from 2021-22 (Table 14).
+Personal injury has seen a high degree of variation over the last 10 years, with noticeably lower volumes in 2020-21 and 2021-22.
+The latest figures are more in line with pre-pandemic levels.
 Figure 11: Personal injury cases fluctuate year-on-year, but road traffic and accident at work are the most common